-Have you ever stopped to think what you could be doing to assist your chiropractor with the care they are providing?
+Have you ever stopped to think about what you could be doing to assist your chiropractor with the care they are providing?
 After all, you only typically spend an hour or so of one day with your doctor at LiveWell Chiropractic & Wellness Center.
-What are you doing the other 23 hours and on the days your not at the clinic?
+What are you doing the other 23 hours and on the days you're not at the clinic?
 This time, if used properly, can greatly assist your care.
-In fact, it has been shown through various studies that therapeutic exercise can increase the benefit you receive from your adjustments as much as 25-45%.
-These benefits can include; quicker recovery time, less visits to the doctor, and a lower chance of the injury occurring again.
+In fact, it has been shown through various studies that therapeutic exercise can increase the benefit you receive from your adjustments by as much as 25-45%.
+These benefits can include; quicker recovery time, fewer visits to the doctor, and a lower chance of the injury occurring again.
 The following are some therapeutic exercises that can be combined with the care that you receive at our LiveWell Chiropractic & Wellness Center.

 Since many people suffering from a recent back injury are limited in the number and types of exercises they perform, a partial sit-up can be a good starter.
 This exercise provides a lower level of stress and motion than what is involved with a full sit-up.
 This exercise will help increase the strength throughout your abdominal muscles and as a result remove some of the stress on your low back.

 - Lie flat on your back on a firm surface with your knees and hips bent.

 - Cross your arms across your chest as if you are giving yourself a hug.

 - Now raise your neck and shoulders off the floor, avoiding lifting your hips and low back.
 6-10 inches should provide enough elevation.

 - Hold this position for five seconds per lift and then slowly return to the floor.